 Barrier nets: The general design of a barrier net (Fig. 2) is a rectangular section of monofilament netting, weighted along the bottom with lead or chain, and buoyed along the top with small floats.
-Although barrier nets vary in size almost continuously from less than a meter in length to as much as 20 meters in length, they can be placed in one of two categories: large and small.
+Although barrier nets vary in size almost continuously from less than a meter in length to as many as 20 m in length, they can be placed in one of two categories: large and small.

-Large barrier nets are usually in excess of 10 meters in length and a meter in height, and are used by two or more divers working together to collect schooling fishes (particularly surgeonfishes and tangs [Acanthuridae] and wrasses [Labridae]).
-The net is set in a "V"-shape configuration, and the divers, each equipped with a pair of hand nets (or a single hand net and a poker), carefully herd or "drive" the fish into the apex of the net.
+Large barrier nets are usually in excess of 10 m in length and a meter in height, and are used by two or more divers working together to collect schooling fishes (particularly surgeonfishes and tangs [Acanthuridae] and wrasses [Labridae]).
+The net is set in a V-shape, and the divers, each equipped with a pair of hand nets (or a single hand net and a poker), carefully herd or "drive" the fish into the apex of the net.
 To increase the success rate of collecting the more "flighty" kinds of fishes, divers may bring the ends of the barrier net together after concentrating the fish in the apex, thereby completely enclosing them within the net.

-Small barrier nets are always less than 5 meters in length, and range from about 0.5 to 1 meter in height.
-The lead-line of small barrier nets is made of closely-spaced lead weights or chain.
-This configuration of weight allows the net to more closely "hug" the contours of the substratum.
+Small barrier nets are always fewer than 5 m in length, and range from about 0.5 to 1 m in height.
+The lead-line of small barrier nets is made of closely spaced lead weights or chain.
+This configuration of weight allows the net to "hug" the contours of the substratum more closely.
 Small barrier nets are carried and used by a single diver who works primarily with hand nets.
 Due to its small size, it can be carried about on the dive, either by hand or in a small pouch or pocket, and deployed when necessary.
-The small barrier net can be set either in a "V" configuration like the large barrier net, or may be simply laid down among rubble, following the particular substratum contour.
+The small barrier net can be set either in a V configuration like the large barrier net, or may be simply laid down among rubble, following the particular substratum contour.